kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 ---
 layout: post
-title: "	Proxy or Die Trying: Troubleshooting of Ports, Git, and Clash on Linux"
+title: "Proxy or Die Trying: Troubleshooting of Ports, Git, and Clash on Linux"
 description: "A hands-on walkthrough of debugging Clash's HTTP & SOCKS proxy ports on Linux, configuring git/pip access, and switching ports with custom shell aliases."
 date: 2025-05-28 22:38:00 +0800
 categories: [🤖 tech, 🔒 Web Security]